Types Of SIPs: What are the Different Types of SIP Plans in India?

-Also, known as flex SIP or Flexi SIP, it allows you to adjust the SIP amount based on your financial conditions as well as the conditions of the market.
-With regards to the market conditions, there is a pre-decided formula, which enables the investors to invest more when the markets are falling and go for a lower SIP amount when markets are high.
+Also known as Flex SIP or Flexi SIP, it allows you to adjust the SIP amount based on your financial conditions and the market conditions.
+There is a pre-decided formula regarding the market conditions, which enables the investors to invest more when the markets are falling and go for a lower SIP amount when markets are high.

-Similarly, in case of a financial crunch, you can reduce the SIP amount and increase the same if you have more disposable funds, like if you receive a bonus.
-So, basically, with flexible SIPs, the SIP amount is flexible, and the investor has the option to adjust the amount as required.
+Similarly, in case of a financial crunch, you can reduce the SIP amount and increase the same if you have more disposable funds.
+With flexible SIPs, the investor has the option to adjust the amount as required.

 Step-up or top-up SIP allows you to increase the SIP amount at fixed intervals.
 For instance, you might start investing with Rs.
 10,000 SIP in a mutual fund scheme of your choice and instruct the fund house to increase the SIP amount by Rs.
 1,000 after every six months.

-From all the different types of SIP, one type of SIP that deserves special attention is the perpetual SIP as it is linked to every SIP investor.
-When you start a SIP, the SIP mandate requires you to mention the start and end date for the SIP.
-While investors generally do mention the starting date, most do not fill in the ending date.
+Perpetual SIP is one of the best options available in the systematic investment spectrum as it is linked to every SIP investor.
+When you start a SIP, the SIP mandate requires you to mention the start and end date for the same.
+While investors generally mention the starting date, most do not fill in the ending date.

-Every SIP with no end date mentioned in the mandate turns into a perpetual SIP, which will run until 2099.
+Every SIP with no end date mentioned in the mandate turns into a perpetual SIP, which is deemed to run until 2099.
 However, you do get the option to stop the SIP by submitting a written application to the fund house.
-But if you only want to invest for a fixed tenure, make sure that you do enter the SIP end date as well.
+If you only want to invest for a fixed tenure, make sure you enter the SIP end date as well.

-With the trigger SIP, you get to set a trigger for your SIP investment.
-For instance, you can mention that your SIP amount should be withdrawn from your bank account and used to purchase units of the selected scheme only if the NAV of the scheme falls up to a certain level decided by you.
+With the Trigger SIP, you get to set a trigger for your SIP investment.
+For instance, you can mention that your SIP amount should be withdrawn from your bank account and used to purchase units of the selected scheme only if the Net Asset Value (NAV) of the scheme falls to a certain level.

 You get other trigger options such as specific dates and even levels of an index like Nifty or Sensex.
 But, this option is recommended only for experienced investors who have the knowledge and experience to set such triggers effectively.